 I don’t want to be in this place, hurt and alone and vulnerable.
 It is always, always easier to be the caregiver, inadvertently on a high horse, unclouded by grief and confusion.
 I have been nearby many friends and thousands of patients in almost as many fucked up, complicated relationships.
 Humans are so fragile and tender, so emotional and reactionary.
 A student, angry, discusses a written case study about a woman who uses drugs and alcohol during a pregnancy she didn’t want and refuses to use birth control once she has an abortion.
 He, and others, are openly disturbed by her behavior.
 With no sense of irony, they are exasperated by what they call her “irrational” decision making process.

 But rationality is a fickle framework when life happens—when love and desire come to interrupt what we should or shouldn’t do if it is in conflict with what we want.
 This is part of what is so hard to be human and to take care of humans, and if we knew how hard it really could be, would we still want to do it?
-To keep going forward?
+To keep staggering forward with crumpled hope in hand?
 (If I knew how hard the ensuing six years would be after I left New York, left my job, left my partner, my friends, my family, would I have still done it?)
 Love and medicine aren’t tied together solely through an affective register—they are part of the way that we decide what stories are important to us.
 There are no heroes here.

 If I am able to offer any wisdom, it’s this: the only way to lean into the hard work of caring for someone’s physical body is to be willing to lean into the trembling, vulnerable mess that lives in all of us when we love or hurt.
 If you are lucky, maybe you can shepherd them through it; yourself through it, too.
 You will love them, and they will mark you.